Unidata/tds/docs/src/public/userguide/pages/thredds/WcsRef.md

  * Each coverage can contain multiple range fields
  * If range field is array, only min/max range axis selection allowed.
 3. Supported GetCoverage response formats:
- * NetCDF3: A NetCDF file following the CF-1.0 convention
+ * `NetCDF3`: A NetCDF file following the CF-1.0 convention
- * GeoTIFF (Only supports requests for single time and single height.)
+ * `GeoTIFF` (Only supports requests for single time and single height.)
-    * GeoTIFF: A grayscale 8-bit GeoTIFF file
+    * `GeoTIFF`: A grayscale 8-bit GeoTIFF file
-    * GeoTIFF_Float: A floating point "Data Sample" GeoTIFF file
+    * `GeoTIFF_Float`: A floating point "Data Sample" GeoTIFF file

 ## WCS Dataset URLs

-All TDS WCS requests start with
+All TDS WCS requests start with:

 ~~~
 http://servername:8080/thredds/wcs/
 ~~~

-The next part of the path indicates which file to use
+The next part of the path indicates which file to use:

 ~~~
 http://servername:8080/thredds/wcs/test/sst.nc